First Progress Secured Cards Review

 RELATED: Secured Cards Explained

-• Based in the US (not including Wisconsin, New York, Iowa, and Arkansas).
+• Based in the US (excluding Wisconsin, New York, Iowa, and Arkansas)

-• Be a Permanent or Temporary (Green card holder) US resident
+• Permanent or Temporary (Green card holder) US resident

 Applying for First Progress Platinum Cards